-APPLICATION NUMBER: 21/00041/FUL

-LOCATION: 42 Sandy Lane, Bramcote, Nottinghamshire,

-NG9 3GS

-PROPOSAL: Construct first floor rear extension and front and

-rear dormer windows
+APPLICATION NUMBER: 21/00041/FUL LOCATION: 42 Sandy Lane Bramcote, Nottinghamshire, NG9 3GS PROPOSAL: Construct first floor rear extension and front and rear dormer windows

 Councillor D K Watts has requested this application be determined by Planning Committee.
+This application was deferred at the meeting of 21 April 2021 in order for a site visit to be undertaken.

-1 Executive Summary

-- 1.1 This application seeks permission to construct a first floor rear extension and front dormer window.
+- 1 Executive Summary - 1.1 This application seeks permission to construct a first floor rear extension and front dormer window.
 The first floor rear extension will have a setback beside the boundary with no. 44 Sandy Lane and a rear dormer. - 1.2 During the course of the application, amendments were secured to reduce the scale of the extensions and improve the design which is explained in more detail below. - 1.3 The main issues relate to whether the principle of the extensions is acceptable and if there is an acceptable level of design and the impact on neighbour amenity. - 1.4 The benefits of the proposal are that it would provide additional space to a family home which reflects an acceptable level of design and would not appear out of character with the surrounding area that would be in accordance with policies contained within the development plan which is given significant weight.
-There is some impact on neighbour amenity but this matter is considered to be outweighed by the benefits of the scheme. - 1.5 The Committee is asked to resolve that planning permission be granted subject to the conditions outlined in the appendix.
+There is some impact on neighbour amenity but this matter is considered to be outweighed by the benefits of the scheme. - 1.5 The Committee is asked to resolve that planning permission be granted subject to the conditions outlined appendix 1.
+The original report is included at appendix 2.

-APPENDIX
+APPENDIX 1